dogoyaro/django_weather/README.md

     Pre-requisites: Docker

     - Ensure that you have docker installed
-    - Make a copy of the .env_ file and replace dummy environment variables with the real values
+    - Make a copy of the .env_sample file to a .env file and replace dummy environment variables with the real values
         NB: Application Id is provided by creating an account with openweatherapi.org
-    - export the environment variables
     - Run application
     - Navigate to the app when on localhost port 8000 on your browser